jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
-During that first year of Covid lockdowns, many people I know, oddly a lot of them _in_ DevRel, found out and started posting that they had gotten diagnosed with ADHD and were in therapy, and I was so excited and happy for them that they had found that!
+and I was so excited and happy for them that they had found that!
 I also said to myself, “It’s really odd that I’m not like them, isn’t it?”
 {{% /note %}}

 ---